Acerca de

 We surface the problems people are experiencing in their day to day lives and the problems they see in the community.
 These listening sessions also help our members strengthen their relationships and start to organize their networks.

 After these listening sessions, Network Members from across the county gather at an annual Community Problems Assembly.
-There, they vote democratically on the community issue(s) that the Good Faith Network will prioritize that year.
+There, we vote democratically on the community issue(s) that the Good Faith Network will prioritize that year.

 Step 2 - Research and Build Coalitions